Mickelson plays on amid news of U.S. probe into possible insider trading

-DUBLIN Ohio If golf star Phil Mickelson is concerned by a federal probe into possible insider trading involving him, billionaire investor Carl Icahn and Las Vegas gambler William Walters, he didn't show it on Saturday.
+DUBLIN Ohio If golf star Phil Mickelson is concerned by a federal probe into possible insider trading involving him, billionaire investor Carl Icahn and Las Vegas gambler William Walters, he did not show it on Saturday.

 As he hit a few practice balls before his round at the Memorial Tournament in Dublin, Ohio, Mickelson was in a light-hearted exchange with fellow American golfer Robert Garrigus.

-On Friday night, a source familiar with the matter said the U.S. Federal Bureau of Investigation and the Securities and Exchange Commission are investigating possible insider trading involving Icahn, Mickelson and Walters.
+On Friday night, a source familiar with the matter said the FBI and the U.S. Securities and Exchange Commission were investigating possible insider trading involving Icahn, Mickelson and Walters.

 Federal investigators are looking into whether Mickelson and Walters may have traded illegally on private information provided by Icahn about his investments in public corporations, the source told Reuters, confirming reports on Friday.

-None of the three men have been accused of any wrongdoing, the source said.
+None of the three men has been accused of any wrongdoing, the source said.

-The Wall Street Journal cited Glenn Cohen, Mickelson's lawyer, as saying the golfing legend was not a target of the federal probe.
+He declined to elaborate with reporters after his round at the tournament on Saturday, saying: "Hopefully shortly we will be able to discuss this further, but for right now I can’t.”

-Mickelson, 43, was warmly received by the crowd at the first tee on Saturday and was business as usual - hitting a booming drive down the middle of the fairway.
+The Wall Street Journal cited Glenn Cohen, Mickelson's lawyer, as saying the golf star was not a target of the federal probe.

-There was plenty of support, with members of the crowd shouting, “Go Phil!” and "We’re here for you, Phil.”
+There was plenty of support among fans at the tournament, with members of the crowd shouting: “Go Phil!” and "We’re here for you, Phil.”

 Some fans, however, were dismayed at news of the probe.